vorgestern/LuaAide/Readme.md

 # Purpose
-Substitute Lua's C-API with a C++ API that is more expressive and easier to use.
+Provide a C++ substitute for Lua's C-API that is more expressive and easier to use.

 # Usecases
 + **Embedding** Lua in a program, e.g. for configuration or as a plugin